Samsung/tizen-docs/docs/application/web/get-started/mobile/first-app.md

 ![Screen with a new text color](media/build_ui_basic_textbox_mw.png)

-### Adding More Components and Functionality with TAU
+### Add more components and functionality with TAU

 TAU (Tizen Advanced UI) is a Web UI library that enables you to create and manage various kinds of UI components.
 The components represent a visual UI element, such as a button, checkbox, or list view.
 You can manipulate and interact with the application screens through the UI components.
 For more information, see [Tizen Advanced UI](../../guides/tau/tau.md) and [Tizen Advanced UI framework Reference](../../api/latest/ui_fw_api/ui_fw_api_cover.htm).